 “Rick and I have met more billionaires in the last year that have called us in for meetings because they want us to recruit social equity applicants for them,” said Money, noting she’s head of recruiters showing up at welfare and probation officers in search of equity candidates.

-One investor had brochures offering $2,500 for names of people who could qualify for a dispensary licence.
+One investor had brochures offering $2,500 for names of people who could qualify for a dispensary license.

-“That kind of behaviour is despicable; it’s like modern-day slavery.”
+“That kind of behavior is despicable; it’s like modern-day slavery.”

 After Brown got out of jail in 2012, his job prospects were grim.

 “The average company, I can apply and I either just won’t get a response at all or possibly maybe they would hire me but fire me shortly after.
 How can you really make it?”
 Brown said, noting the costs of supporting himself and his family are “unbelievable.”

 He started selling dime bags of weed when he was 13 years old, gradually moving up the ladder.
 When VICE caught up with him this June, he was interning at the Alternative Herbal Health Services, a cheerful dispensary in West Hollywood that sells things like kush-themed greeting cards and plays Taylor Swift.